apache/sis-site/source/coding-conventions.md

 ### Javadoc CSS    {#css}

 Avoid using HTML attributes other than `class` as much as possible.
 Instead, rely on styling.
-Some HTML tags having a style definition in Apache SIS are:
+Some HTML tags having a style definition in Apache {{% SIS %}} are:

 HTML tag                  | Description
 ------------------------- | -------------------------------------------------------------------------------------------
-`<div class="section">`   | Header of a sub-section in a package, class or member description.
 `<div class="note">`      | Indented text with smaller font, used for notes or examples.
 `<div class="warning">`   | Text in red color, used for warning about probable API changes.
 `<ul>` and `<ol>`         | Default list styles with few space between items (suitable for compact lists).